How do we apply for a grant?

 Is Weingart Foundation still funding new program development or expansion requests?

-The Foundation will continue to prioritize unrestricted core support grants.
-Therefore, funding for new program development or expansion of existing programs will be limited to high impact projects that have a viable fundraising and sustainability plan and have already raised at least 50% of the project budget.
+Yes, however, the Foundation will continue to prioritize unrestricted core support grants.
+In general, funding for new program development and the expansion of existing programs will be limited to programs of clearly demonstrated effectiveness that have a viable fundraising and sustainability plan.
+On a very selective basis, the Foundation will consider community impact programs and projects that offer the potential to produce significant benefit to individuals and communities in Southern California.

 Our organization is an arts and culture agency and we note that the arts are not listed among Weingart Foundation’s program areas.
 Are we eligible to apply?